 We all know that eating leftovers is a great way to save money, right?
 But sometimes eating leftovers is just boring.

-I had to restrain myself from licking my fingers and forks and plates and picking at crumbs while taking the photos for this blog post because OH MY GOODNESS, this chocolate leftover oatmeal cake is like cake meets brownie meets there’s no way there’s leftover oatmeal in this because it’s too stinkin’ good!
+I had to restrain myself from licking my fingers and forks and plates and picking at crumbs while taking the photos for this blog post because OH MY GOODNESS, this chocolate cake with oatmeal is like cake meets brownie meets there’s no way there’s leftover oatmeal in this because it’s too stinkin’ good!

 Yep.
 That about sums it up.